worldamazing/plan/docs/overview.md

 In this future:
 - **People live with time** to explore their personal ambitions, build relationships, and simply enjoy life.
 No longer tied to grueling work schedules, individuals can dedicate themselves to their passions, learning, and loved ones.

 - **Meaningful work** becomes the standard.
 Every person is empowered to contribute in ways that align with their talents and interests, knowing that their efforts directly enhance the well-being of others and the world at large.
+Work becomes an opportunity for creativity and impact, not a burden.

 - **Endless opportunities** are available to everyone.
 Whether it's mastering new skills, switching careers, or pursuing lifelong dreams, the barriers of cost, time, and access are gone.
 All fields of learning, from the technical to the artistic, to medicine and beyond, are open to everyone, enabling people to explore, create, and innovate freely.

 - **True human connection** defines the global community.
 Cultures and communities are celebrated, not divided, and cooperation becomes the driving force behind societal progress.
 The bonds we share grow stronger as we lift each other up.

 - **A new humanity emerges** that has transcended the limitations of the past.
 Crime, hatred, and division give way to understanding, peace, and shared prosperity.
 We become the best versions of ourselves, individually and collectively.
+The GI cultivates a society where individuals and communities alike can become their best selves, driving the world toward an extraordinary future.

+By rooting the world in trust, collaboration, and abundance, the GI will help humanity transition into this amazing future.
+Living amazing is not just a goal but the natural result of a society built to nurture the boundless potential of all its members.

 ## Closing Remarks